yysun/apprun/README.md

 ## Explore More

+AppRun provides everything you need to build a modern application frontend.
 To explore more about AppRun, read the following docs.

 * [Introduction](docs/README.md)
 * [Event Pub and Sub](docs/event-pubsub.md)